pieaerts/pieaerts/_weddings/bart-en-christine.md

 text-color: light
 ---

 Some people you meet in life connect so well together that I always get a bit excited.
 I belief there’s nothing more exciting than capturing that magic, their love for one another surrounded by great friends and family.
-Thanks Corneel and Eveline for the confidence in telling the story of the day of your life.&nbsp;
+Thanks Corneel and Eveline for the confidence in telling the story of the day of your life.

 Wedding venue: Sibberhuuske